statue hands holding a bridge

 LU-Rise Program

-The LU-RISE program is a summer intensive enrichment experience offered in a 5-week program, providing students with academic skills and empowering opportunities.
-The program will allow students get a head start on their academic coursework while residing on Main campus.
-Along with their weekday coursework, there will be enrichment opportunities provided some evenings and weekends.
-LU-RISE's goal is to have students enter their freshman year with not only knowledge of Lincoln University but equipped with at least 6-8 academic credits enabling them to have a jumpstart on the Fall semester.
+The LU-RISE program is a summer intensive enrichment experience offered in a 5week program, offered in 2 cohorts: STEM and Academic Enrichment, providing students with academic skills and empowering opportunities.
+The program will allow students get a head start on their academic coursework.
+Along with weekday coursework, there will be enrichment opportunities.
+LU-RISE's goal is to have students enter their freshman year with not only knowledge of Lincoln University but equipped with academic credits enabling them to have a jumpstart on the fall semester.
 The program will include:

 Join Us

-THE LU-RISE SUMMER BRIDGE VIRTUAL INFORMATION SESSIONS WILL BE HELD VIA ZOOM - These sessions are for students who have been accepted into Lincoln University for Fall 2023 and are seeking enrollment into the program, and for their parent/guardian.
+The LU-RISE Summer Bridge Interest Sessions will be held via Zoom.
+Registration is required.
+Sessions are for students who have been accepted into Lincoln University for Fall 2024 and are seeking enrollment into the LU-RISE program, and for their parent/guardian.
+Attendance to at least one of the Information Sessions is strongly recommended.

 If you are interested in the LU-Rise Program and have not yet been accepted into Lincoln University, you may apply here